 As I mentioned in a previous article, the stuff that you own continuously consumes money, space, and/or resources, whether you actually use it or not.
 It’s not always ideal to buy and own something (and this includes property).
-Often an item is bought to ensure access to it, but sufficient access can be achieved without all the downsides of ownership, such as the purchase cost, burden of full responsibility, and underutilisation, where the item sits around collecting dust.
+Often you buy an item to ensure access to it.
+But sufficient access can be achieved without all the downsides of ownership, such as the purchase cost, burden of full responsibility, and underutilisation, where the item sits around collecting dust.
 Collective consumption, where there are many users who share access, reduces the downsides of ownership and is also more eco-friendly.
 This is where the Lendor App comes in, as it connects suppliers of rental assets with consumers who wish to borrow those assets.
 Here’s why you should try them.

 What is Lendor?

 The Lendor App is a mobile library of things.
-Their user interface is very well-designed and user-friendly.
+It has a well-designed and user-friendly app interface.
 It looks similar to Carousell, which most Singaporeans are quite familiar with.
 The Lendor App provides rental, order & communication management, making it more convenient for searches, inquiries, chat/messages and arranging for meetups.

 How to Use Lendor